pwningcode/community-network/README.md

-# community-network
-Software to empower local communities with sufficiency, resiliency, and camaraderie.
+A platform to empower local communities with sufficiency, resiliency, and camaraderie.

 [Please visit the Wiki](https://github.com/pwningcode/community-network/wiki)